fsadata/RegisterAFoodBusinessDataStandard/Data Standard.md

 **JSON Name:** `operator`
 **Data Type and Size:** Data structure
 **Description of Field and Reason for Collection:** "This data structure contains the operator type and details The operator address is intended to be processed in one of three ways.1.
 Use the operator_uprn to match the address to your own address gazetteer records.
-2. Construct the address using the PAF fields (not all PAF fields are supplied): operator_first_line, operator_street, operator_dependent_locality, operator_town, operator_postcode.3.
-Construct the address using the Address Label fields:  operator_address_line_1, operator_address_line_2, operator_address_line_3, operator_town, operator_postcode."
+2. Construct the address using the Address Label fields:  operator_address_line_1, operator_address_line_2, operator_address_line_3, operator_town, operator_postcode."
 **Source of Data:**
 **Validation Rules:**
 **Validation Implemented in RAFB:**